Every answer now comes with receipts – providing full visibility into how your AI thinks.

 “Every inaccurate response is a signal,” says Marko Mitrović, Product Manager at CustomGPT.ai.
 “It’s telling you something.
 Either your AI needs tuning, your system needs fixing, or your content has gaps.
 You just have to listen.”

 Want the full breakdown?
-Read our complete case study.
+Read our complete case study here.

 - Corporate compliance & audit trails – Give your CISO and compliance teams the documentation they need.
 Every claim is traceable.
 Every source is logged.

-- Security reviews – Prove to stakeholders that your AI isn’t making things up.
-Verify responses before they reach customers.
+- Security & QA reviews – Prove to stakeholders that your AI isn’t making things up.
+Verify the quality of responses before deploying to production.

 - Find knowledge gaps – Discover what’s missing from your documentation.
 Low verified claims scores point directly to content you need to create.